Austin Hedges Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 8.4 K/9, which ranks 21st in MLB.
+- The 8.1 strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.

-- The Rockies have a 5.06 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Rockies have a 5.30 team ERA that ranks 26th among all league pitching staffs.

-- Freeland (2-0) gets the starting nod for the Rockies in his fourth start of the season.
-He's put together a .96 ERA in 18 2/3 innings pitched, with 11 strikeouts.
+- Urena makes the start for the Rockies, his fourth of the season.
+He is 0-2 with a 9.90 ERA and seven strikeouts through 10 2/3 innings pitched.

-- The lefty last appeared on Wednesday against the St. Louis Cardinals, when he threw six innings, allowing two earned runs while giving up six hits.
+- In his last appearance on Wednesday, the righty went five innings against the St. Louis Cardinals, giving up three earned runs while surrendering five hits.

+- The 31-year-old has amassed an ERA of 9.90, with 6.3 strikeouts per nine innings, in three games this season.
+Opponents are batting .370 against him.

 © 2023 Data Skrive.
 All rights reserved.